composer22/pzscan/README.md

 Run `go test ./...` to run the unit regression tests.

-A successful build run produces no messages and creates an executable called `clidemo` in this directory.
-You can invoke that binary, with no options to start a server with acceptable standalone defaults.
+A successful build run produces no messages and creates an executable called `pzscan` in this directory.

 Run `go help` for more guidance, and visit <http://golang.org/> for tutorials, presentations, references and more.

 ## License